jakob-fritz/github2lab_action/README.md

 that is executed by the CI, check if the code may expose or transmit secrets that have been set above.
 If so, the change could be used to gain access to the secret tokens.

+### Troubleshoot

+When an action (e.g. for mirroring) fails unexpectedly, please double-check if the Gitlab-project offers a valid Project-Access-Token (see [Preparation](#preparation) for details).
+If the token is invalid, API-calls are rejected (even if API-calls without token succeed).

 ## How to contribute to this project supplying the action?